-- if we are unable to maintain successful relationships with our existing marketing partners, particularly marketing partners responsible for a significant number of our submitted applications; - if we fail to establish successful relationships with new marketing partners; - if we experience competition in our receipt of referrals from our high volume marketing partners; and - if we are required to pay increased amounts to our marketing partners.
+- if we are unable to maintain successful relationships with our existing marketing partners, particularly marketing partners responsible for a significant number of our submitted applications; - if we fail to establish successful relationships with new marketing partners; - · if we experience competition in our receipt of referrals from our high volume marketing partners; and - if we are required to pay increased amounts to our marketing partners.

 To the extent that health care reform makes it less profitable or desirable for marketing partners to promote us to their customers, we may lose relationships with existing marketing partners or those marketing partners may refer fewer individuals to us.
 We may also have difficulty entering into relationships with new marketing partners.
 We may also need to reduce the compensation that we pay to marketing partners to the extent that health care reform has the effect of reducing commissions for individual and family health insurance or causes our members to stay on their health insurance policies for a shorter period of time.
 There is no guarantee that we will be able to amend our agreements to reduce the compensation that we pay to acceptable levels in light of these factors.
 If we are not able to do so, our business, operating results and financial condition could be harmed.
 Competition for referrals from our marketing partners has increased particularly during the open enrollment periods for Medicare-related health insurance and individual and family health insurance.
 We may lose marketing partner referrals if our competitors pay marketing partners more than we do or be forced to pay increased fees to our marketing partners, which could harm our business, operating results and financial condition.
 If we lose marketing partner referrals during the Medicare or individual and family health insurance annual open enrollment periods, the adverse impact on our business would be particularly pronounced.
-In addition, the promulgation of laws, regulations or guidelines, or the interpretation of existing laws, regulations and guidelines.
+In addition, the promulgation of laws, regulations or guidelines, or the interpretation of existing laws, regulations and guidelines, by state departments of insurance or by CMS, could cause our relationships with our marketing partners to be in non-compliance with those laws, regulations and guidelines.
 For instance, CMS issued guidance that health insurance carriers have interpreted to mean that websites and marketing material of our Medicare-related marketing partners must be filed with CMS before use.
 Before filing with CMS, these websites and marketing materials will need to undergo a review by health insurance carriers for whom we market Medicare products.
 Our marketing partners may not consent to having their websites or other marketing material filed with CMS, and we and health insurance carriers may not be able to dedicate the resources necessary to have the websites and marketing material reviewed.
 If we are not able to do so, our business, operating results and financial condition could be harmed.
-In addition, as a result of our acquisition of PlanPrescriber, we have marketing partner relationships with pharmacy chains that utilize aspects of our platform and tools.
-Our relationships with these pharmacy chains result in the referral of a significant number of individuals to us who are interested in purchasing Medicare-related health insurance plans.
-If CMS or state departments of insurance were to change existing laws, regulations or guidelines, to prohibit these arrangements, or if pharmacy partners otherwise decided to no longer utilize aspects of our platform and tools, we could experience a significant decline in the number of Medicare-eligible individuals who are referred to our platforms and customer care centers, which would harm our business, operating results and financial condition.
+In addition, we have marketing partner relationships with hospitals and pharmacy chains that utilize aspects of our platform and tools.
+Our relationships with these hospitals and pharmacy chains result in the referral of a significant number of individuals to us who are interested in purchasing Medicare-related health insurance plans.
+If CMS or state departments of insurance were to change existing laws, regulations or guidelines, or interpret existing laws, regulations or guidelines, to prohibit these arrangements, or if hospitals or pharmacy partners otherwise decided to no longer utilize aspects of our platform and tools, we could experience a significant decline in the number of Medicare-eligible individuals who are referred to our platforms and customer care centers, which would harm our business, operating results and financial condition.